manthanpatel98/TFOD_Installation-Object_Detection/README.md

  **8> Copy "object_detection_tutorial.ipynb" file from "object_detection" folder [\research\object_detection] to "research" folder, then run jupyter notebook from "research" folder, and Open "object_detection_tutorial.ipynb".**

- **9> In "object_detection_tutorial.ipynb", There are 3 changes will be need as we have moved some files & folders locations:**
+ **9> In "object_detection_tutorial.ipynb", There are several changes required as we have moved some files' & folders' locations:**
   *   **Under "object Detection imports" cell, make a change in "from utils" to "from object_detection.utils" to avoid import error.**

    <img src="https://github.com/manthanpatel98/TFOD_Installation-Object_Detection/blob/main/tfod_images/Screenshot%20(328).png" width="650">